lliendo/Radar/docs/limitations.rst

   I/O Completion Port support has been developed but is not working properly, consequently Radar relies on the inefficient select system call.

-* No start/stop scripts are supplied for any platform yet.

 These limitations are intended be overcomed as the project evolves.
 Currently Radar's status is ALPHA and proper and expected behaviour needs to be assured